- ak.mean(x, weight=None, axis=None, keepdims=False, mask_identity=True, flatten_records=False)¶

-x – the data on which to compute the mean.
+x – The data on which to compute the mean (anything

 xto give each value a weight.
 Weighting values equally is the same as no weights; weighting some values higher increases the significance of those values.
 Weights can be zero or negative.